shuding/legid/README.md

 - Extra network request before knowing the ID
 - Storing pre-generated IDs on the server
 - Sending one-off tokens or nonces between client and server
+- Using a wordlist on the server to filter out not-allowed IDs

 __Legid__ is here to solve this problem.